 The Cost and Equipment Required to Breed Goldfish

-It means you would have to purchase extra tanks and equipment to not only incubate fertile eggs, but you will also have to move eggs and fry to different cycled tanks to avoid them from being culled by larger goldfish who only see them as a quick meal.
+It means you would have to purchase extra tanks and equipment to not only incubate fertile eggs, but you will also have to move eggs and fry to different cycled tanks to avoid them from being eaten by larger goldfish who only see them as a quick meal.
 You will have to equip each tank with an air stone and filter and take on the parent role.
 You will also need to perform daily water changes and have separate tanks to rear live food for the young.

 A basic essential kit to get you started in the goldfish breeding hobby is to purchase the following:

-Goldfish Breeding Fails
+Reasons Behind Goldfish Breeding Failure

 Sometimes you may run into trouble when trying to breed your goldfish and this is called breeding failure.
 It is rare, but sometimes goldfish will not breed.
 If you have followed all the steps to ensure all the right conditions and breeding requirements have no been met, here are a few reasons your goldfish are not breeding: